MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Entity Tags

 Entities in Horizon can be assigned a list of **tags** which are used of "classifying" entities.
 Tags are just `string`s.
-Tags can be assigned in the property panel; they can also be modified in scripting with the `Entity` property `tags: HorizonSetProperty<string>`.
+Tags can be assigned in the Properties panel; they can also be modified in scripting with the `Entity` property `tags: HorizonSetProperty<string>`.

 When `entity.tags.get().contains(thing)` returns `true` we say that the **`entity` has the tag** `thing`.

 Tags (currently) have three primary use cases:
-1. **Controlling triggers**: [Trigger gizmos](#trigger-gizmo) has a property panel setting that lets you specify a *tag* so that the trigger will only receive trigger enter and exit events for entities that have that tag.
+1. **Controlling triggers**: [Trigger gizmos](#trigger-gizmo) has a Properties panel setting that lets you specify a *tag* so that the trigger will only receive trigger enter and exit events for entities that have that tag.
-1. **Controlling collisions**: [Entities](#entity) have a property panel setting that lets you specify a *tag* that the entity will receive [collision events](#collision-detection) from.
+1. **Controlling collisions**: [Entities](#entity) have a Properties panel setting that lets you specify a *tag* that the entity will receive [collision events](#collision-detection) from.
 The entity will only receive collision events if it collides with another entity which has the specified tag.
 1. **Finding entities**: Horizon has a method on the [World class](#world-class) to get all entities in the [instance](#instances) which match a given "query":

 ```ts